-Gui dance Notes Illu strative Note disclosure upon loss of significant influence in an associate 4) "Change in the Group's ownership interest in an associate In the prior year, the Group held a 40% interest in xx Pte Ltd and accounted for the associate.
-In December 2018, the Group transferred a 30% interest in xx Pte Ltd to a the of S\$ XXX (received in January 2018).
-The Group has retained the remaining 10% interfor-sale investment whose fair value at the date of disposal was S\$ XXX. ird party for procee Group 2018 Proceeds of disposal S\$ XXX Plus: fair value of investment retained (10%) S\$ XXX Less: carrying amount of investment on the date of loss of significant influence S\$ XXX Gain/loss recognised on disposal of interest in a former associate in profit or loss S\$ XXX Sale proceeds of S\$ XXX have not been received in cash at the end of the reporting pe riod.
-The profit recognised in the year comprises a realised profit of S\$ XXX and an unreal A current tax expense of S\$ XXX arose on the gain realised in the period, and a deferr XXX has been recognised in respect of the portion of the profit recognised that is a remaining interest is disposed of." red tax expense of Rep porting dates of financial statements of associates 5) The reporting date of the financial statements of an associate should be disclosed, statements are used in applying the equity method and are as of a reporting date c different from that of the investor, as well as the reason for using a different report period. or for a period tha SFRS(I) 1-28 Investments in Associates and Joint Ventures allows a difference between period of the associates and that of investor however it shall be no more than 3 mo • The following is the suggested illustrative Note disclosure where the reportin statements of an associate is different from that of the investor: g date of finan "For the current financial year, the Group recognised its share of the associate's opera its audited financial statements drawn up to the most recent reporting date, which is The associate company, being listed on the SGX-ST, is unable to release informati 30 November 20
+Gui idance Notes Illu strative Note disclosure upon loss of significant influence in an associate 3) "Change in the Group's ownership interest in an associate SFRS(I) 1-28.22 In the prior year, the Group held a 40% interest in xx Pte Ltd and accounted for the investment as an associate.
+In December 2019, the Group transferred a 30% interest in xx Pte Ltd to a third party for proceeds of S\$ XXX (received in January 2020).
+The Group has retained the remaining 10% interest as an investment whose fair value at the date of disposal was S\$ XXX.
+Group 2019 Proceeds of disposal S\$ XXX Plus: fair value of investment retained (10%) S\$ XXX Less: carrying amount of investment on the date of loss of significant influence S\$ XXX Gain/loss recognised on disposal of interest in a former associate in profit or loss S\$ XXX Sale proceeds of S\$ XXX have not been received in cash at the end of the reporting per riod."
+Rej porting dates of financial statements of associates SFRS(1) 12.22(b) SFRS(1) 1-28.34 4) The reporting date of the financial statements of an associate should be disclosed, statements are used in applying the equity method and are as of a reporting date o different from that of the investor, as well as the reason for using a different reporting period. r for a period that is SFRS(I) 1-28 Investments in Associates and Joint Ventures allows a difference between period of the associates and that of investor however it shall be no more than 3 mor 1 5 The following is the suggested illustrative Note disclosure where the reporting statements of an associate is different from that of the investor: g date of financial "For the current financial year, the Group recognised its share of the associate's operation its audited financial statements drawn up to the most recent reporting date, which is The associate, being listed on the SGX-ST, is unable to release information other published."
+30 November 2019.